tehfra/amc2sqlite/README.md

 ```

 ### Basic Usage
-This is basically a dry-run, it does not export anything:
+This is basically a dry-run, does not export or extract anything:

 ```bash
 python amc_parse.py your_database.amc